 In 2014 the Central West End was named by the American Planning Association as one of “America’s 10 Great Places: Neighborhoods.”

 A major draw to the vibrant mix of residents is Barnes-Jewish Hospital, Shriners Hospital for Children, and two major universities, Washington University & St. Louis University.
-The CWE has also experienced an enormous growth in housing with the addition of several new or renovated apartment buildings and another under construction, Studio Gang’s One Hundred at Kingshighway and West Pine.
+The CWE has also experienced an enormous growth in housing with the addition of several new or renovated apartment buildings and Studio Gang’s One Hundred on the Park at Kingshighway and West Pine.
 The impact of the Cortex Innovation Community is immeasurable.

 The Central West End is a beautiful neighborhood too—the area’s architecture dates back to the 1904 World’s Fair.
 We’re fortunate to have Forest Park, named one of the Best Parks in the U.S. in 2016, as the neighborhood’s playground.